FrozenVoid/Philosophy-DB/Methods/Mudras/Palm center/Color/readme.txt

  will allow interaction
  with spefific chakra channell
  and its elements.
-Black/Brown interact with feet chakra.
+Black/Brown interact with feet chakra(hell planes)
 Colored Gloves allow constant interaction, similar to rings.